 You’re probably impressed and will likely remember that company because they helped you.
 Making a positive impact on a lead’s life piques their interest, enticing them to learn more about what you have to offer.
 You’re the expert they will come back to.

-It’s Immediately Available.
+It’s Immediately Available

 It’s important to provide a diverse selection of content offers.
 There are several different types and formats of lead magnets you should consider adding into your content strategy.

-In their simplest form, a kit is just several content assets grouped into one offer.
+A kit is just several content assets grouped into one offer.
 This is a great option if you’re looking to repurpose your content and present it in a new, engaging way.

 Similar to templates and guides, workbooks are created for the sake of helping users complete a specific task or project.
 These often come in the form of editable PDFs, documents, and spreadsheets.

-In-person events are great for not just capturing lead information but also for meeting them face to face and starting to build a strong rapport.
+In-person events are great for not just capturing lead information, but also for meeting them face to face and starting to build a strong rapport.
 You could host something as simple as a happy hour or as involved as a seminar, conference, or live workshop.

 Think of these as short pieces of content that users can use when they quickly need to refer to information.
 Cheat sheet design should be sleek, making the content easy to digest at a glance.

-As a long form content offer, ebooks stand out as the most common format.
+As a long form content offer, ebooks stand out as the most common formats.
 They take a deep dive on a certain topic, giving readers a comprehensive understanding.
 Great ebooks provide actionable solutions that readers can follow.

-Original Research Report
+19. Original Research Report

 You can offer free trials for your products or services, but make this low risk and easy for your audience.
 Add a simple form to gather their contact information, and don’t ask for credit card info.

-Do Your Homework.
+Do Your Homework

 One of the most basic steps to create a great offer is to do your homework.
 Get to know who your best customers are, learn their pain points, and what they’re looking for when they come to you.